zzzprojects/docs/eval-expression.net/pages/documentations/eval-execute.md

 {% include component-try-it.html href='https://dotnetfiddle.net/UPCTQT' %}

-2 - If you **handle the task**, you need to use `await` inside the code you want to execute dynamically
+2 - If you **handle the task**, you need to use `await` inside the code you want to execute dynamically:

 ```csharp
 var text2 = Eval.Execute<string>("await File.ReadAllTextAsync(fileName)", new { fileName });